SynBioDex-archive/libSBOLxml/README.md

 ## libSBOLxml: a Java library for parsing and serializing SBOL XML.

-This is an implementation of the [SBOL Core Interfaces](https://github.com/SynBioDex/libSBOLcore) which uses JAXB to serialize and parse SBOL objects to and from XML.
+[libSBOLxml](https://github.com/SynBioDex/libSBOLxml) is an implementation of the [SBOL Core Interfaces](https://github.com/SynBioDex/libSBOLcore) which uses JAXB to serialize and parse SBOL objects to and from XML.

-### THE API AND XML SYNTAX IN THIS LIBRARY ARE STILL UNDER REVIEW AND MAY CHANGE

 ## To checkout and build: